 And Katharine played the final song.
 One that been a surprise for us all.
 We listened to "Chariots of Fire".
 Blinking away tears and focusing on getting to the finish line, I turned to the others and said, "So shall we run?".
 In agreement, we turned the corner past the school and could see the crowds of people gathered.
 "Let's go", I said.
 And the four of us ran to the finish line, to a background of applause, and the most incredible relief that we'd done it.
 We had completed Trailtrekker, the longest walk of our lives.
 And what fun it had been.

-A compulsory photo with our gold medals.
+A photograph with our golden medals.

 And then to lay on the grass for a moment or two, before tucking in to breakfast in the school hall.